gregorthebigmac/ros2_learning/README.md

 # ros2_learning
-A meta-repo I created for learning ROS2.
-This uses the following repos: ros2_custom_msg, ros2_custom_publisher, and ros2_custom_subscriber.
+A repo I created for learning ROS2.
+This shows what a custom interface looks like, as well as a custom publisher and subscriber which uses the custom interface.